 I Will Teach You To Be Rich Podcast

-Part couples therapy session, part financial wellness advice, I Will Teach You To Be Rich excavates real-life money issues, with all its messiness and complexities, and comes up with useful insights on what it means to live a Rich Life.
+Part couples therapy session, part financial wellness advice, I Will Teach You To Be Rich excavates real-life money issues, with all their messiness and complexities, and comes up with useful insights on what it means to live a Rich Life.
 And what is a Rich Life?
 It’s a life that enables you to spend your money on what you love, without guilt or concern or fear of judgment.
 Sounds great, right?

-Hosted by author Ramit Sethi, I Will Teach You To Be Rich isn’t about maximizing credit card points, or picking the right stocks, or budgeting tips—it’s about relationships, values and finding freedom through finances, whatever that looks like.
+Hosted by author Ramit Sethi, I Will Teach You To Be Rich isn’t about maximizing credit card points, picking the right stocks, or budgeting tips—it’s about relationships, values and finding freedom through finances, whatever that looks like.